Battlefield 2042 Portal - Rules Editor Guide

 For example, this rule contains:

-• A name - Zombify
+- A name -

-• An event - OnPlayerDied
+Zombify - An event -

-• An action - SetTeamId, which moves the dead player to Team 1
+SetTeamId, which moves the dead player to Team 1

 Ongoing Rules